SAP-samples/xsa-cap-migration/README.md

   ### 5.2: Migration of the UI layer:
   We can reuse the same code for the UI layer.
 Just modify the OData routes and REST endpoints to point to the exposed CAP application services and endpoints Eg: [service.js](https://github.com/SAP-samples/xsa-cap-migration/blob/main/hana-shine-cap/srv/service.js).

+  ### 5.3: Deploy the CAP application to the SAP BTP/HANA Cloud environment:
-Once all the changes are made, Build and deploy the CAP application to the SAP BTP/HANA Cloud environment.
+  Once all the changes are made, Build and deploy the CAP application to the SAP BTP/HANA Cloud environment using the [MTA Deployment Descriptor (mta.yml)](https://developers.sap.com/tutorials/btp-app-cap-mta-deployment.html).

 ## Known Issues
 -  Part of XSJS Javascript code can be reused in CAP but it's not the recommended approach as there are Sync/Async problems for Node.js > 16 and the xsjs module is not supported for Node.js > 14